• Skip to primary navigation

 Notes

-The leftovers keep well in the fridge, in an airtight container, for 3-4 days.
-Simply reheat them in the microwave, covered, at 50% power.
-You can also freeze the leftovers in a freezer-appropriate container for up to three months.
-When ready to defrost, place them in the fridge overnight to gently defrost them.
+• You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them in the microwave at 50% power.
+You can also freeze the cooled leftovers for up to three months.
+Thaw them overnight in the fridge.

 Nutrition per Serving